 - How about as a pasta sauce?
 I can see this going great tossed in with some tortellini!

 You can refrigerate leftover zaalouk 4-5 days in an airtight container.
 Make a big batch, as it goes great with so many things, and tastes even better the next day.

 You can also freeze it in an airtight container.
 For best quality, use within a couple of months.

 So, are you ready to try these great Moroccan flavors?
-This easy eggplant dish has become one of our new favorites.
+This easy eggplant tomato dip has become one of our new favorites.
 If you love it too, please leave a comment and star rating, I love to hear from you!

 And be sure to subscribe to GypsyPlate, we’re always cooking up new easy recipes for you!